 Live tutoring is similar in concept to making tutorial videos, except instead of recording a video and uploading it to YouTube, you connect directly to one or more tutees and teach them in real-time.
 There are sites that facilitate all of this for you using their in-house software (typically a web-based platform) like Tutor.com and WebCamTutors.
 But you can also try finding your own tutees using Craigslist or something similar.

 In order to do well with tutoring, you need to be intelligent, articulate, and knowledgeable on whichever subjects you teach.
 Basically, if you’d make a good offline tutor and you have a decent webcam and microphone, online tutoring could be worth it.
 If you’re doing this on your own, a program like Skype or an alternative could be helpful.

 So how do you make money?
 If you’re employed by an online tutoring service, they’ll typically pay hourly.
 If you run it as a private venture, you can set your own rates.

 Live Stream Games

-If you have a propensity towards video games, you could stream yourself playing those games.
+If you have a propensity towards video games, one of the many ways you could make money playing video games is to stream yourself playing those games.
 There are free screen streaming programs and many of them include webcam picture-in-picture functionality, which is useful for connecting with your audience and dialoguing with them.
 If video games aren’t your thing and you’d prefer live D&D or board game sessions, that’s a possibility too.